cse-sim/cse/doc/src/docs/input-structure.md

             sfArea = 8 * 30;                      // area of each wall is different
             sfAdjZn = "East";                     // zone on other side of wall

 Any differences from the type, and any required information not given in the type, must then be specified.
-Any member specified in the type may be respecified in the object unless FROZEN (see [this section](#freeze)) in the type (normally, a duplicate specification for a member results in an error message).
+Any member specified in the type may be respecified in the object unless FROZEN (see [this section][freeze]) in the type (normally, a duplicate specification for a member results in an error message).

 #### DEFTYPE